-1. Introduction
+1. Introduction, Mission and Core Principles

-- 1.1 The Internal Audit function is a key component of an organisation's governance framework.
+- 1.1 The Corporate Assurance function is a key component of an organisation's governance framework.
 As such, it aims to provide a quality objective and independent management support function in order to influence and contribute to the achievement of strategic objectives.
 An important part of this support is the development and maintenance of excellent client relationships and adopting an innovative and flexible approach to the delivery of the service.
-This Charter provides the framework for the management and delivery of the Internal Audit function and is applicable to all client organisations. - 1.2 This Charter therefore defines the mission and core principles for Internal Audit, its authority and scope, purpose, responsibilities, position in the organisation, resources and standards, planning and reporting.
-This is consistent with and in compliance with the Public Sector Internal Audit Standards (PSIAS). - 1.3 The PSIAS defines internal audit as:
+This Mandate and Charter provides the framework for the management and delivery of the Corporate Assurance function and is applicable to all client organisations. - 1.2 This Mandate and Charter therefore defines the mission and core principles for the Corporate Assurance function, its authority and scope, purpose, responsibilities, position in the organisation, resources and standards, planning and reporting.
+This is consistent with and in compliance with the Global Internal Audit Standards (GIAS). - 1.3 The GIAS defines internal audit (corporate assurance) as:

-".... an independent, objective assurance and consulting function designed to add value and improve an organisation's operations.
+".... an independent, objective assurance and advisory service designed to add value and improve an organisation's operations.
 It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.".